 .
 Both Jefferson & Einstein are still both in network.
 But getting the knee surgery at Jefferson might cost you an extra $3000.
 We can expect this trend with health insurance.
 It’s something between what we had 15 years ago and “consumer driven health care”.

 So when you’re shopping for health insurance… look at networks and the cost of access first.
 That determines the price of your insurance far more than if you pay $50 for a doctor copay or $80 for a doctor copay.
-At Fellow Travelers, navigating those waters is what we do, once you have insurance in place and after when something happens to help you determine what “good” and “best” are and try to keep everyone honest.
-What can I say, I do like a good fight every now and again.
+Navigating those waters is what we do, once you have insurance in place, and after something happens to you... we help try to determine what “good” and “best” are while trying to keep everyone honest.